The 20 Best Hepatocerebral Degeneration Doctors Near Me in Baltimore, MD

 English

 Dr. William Wong’s focus is in diagnostic radiology, with almost 20 years of experience in private practice.
 Dr. Wong joins Johns Hopkins from practicing for vRad teleradiology, where he served as a radiologist for 19 years.
 He also has 10 years of experience as a medical reviewer for continuing medical education activities with Medical Learning Institute.
 He earned his medical degree from SUNY Upstate Medical University, going on to an internship in general surgery at Santa Barbara Cottage Hospital.
 He completed a residency in diagnostic radiology at SUNY Upstate Medical University, serving as chief resident during the 2000 academic year.
 He also completed a fellowship in vascular and interventional radiology with the University of Virginia Health System.
 Dr. Wong is rated as an Experienced provider by MediFind in the treatment of Hepatocerebral Degeneration.
-His top areas of expertise are Gallbladder Disease, Cholangiocarcinoma (Bile Duct Cancer), Pleural Effusion, and Pleurisy.
+His clinical expertise encompasses Gallbladder Disease, Cholangiocarcinoma (Bile Duct Cancer), Pleural Effusion, and Pleurisy.
+Dr. Wong is board certified in American Board Of Radiology.

 Experienced in Hepatocerebral Degeneration